 And, that completely applies to barbecue.

 Most people get their start with barbecue on a basic charcoal or gas grill.
 But, there’s a host of other ways to get the job done, including pellet grills.

 But not everybody knows about these relative newcomers to the barbecue world.

 Today we’re going in-depth to teach you what a pellet grill is and how they function.
 We’ll cover some pros and cons of pellet grills, too.

 In the end, you’ll have a better idea of whether this type of grilling is for you.

 Contents (Jump to Topic)

 What is a Pellet Grill?

-Despite a surge in popularity over the last few years, a pellet grill is still an unfamiliar item to many.
+Despite a surge in popularity over the last few years, a pellet grill is still an unfamiliar item to many, which is a shame as it’s possibly the best smoker for beginners.
 So, let’s give them a definition and explain the features and benefits.